 The shortest geographic arbitrage real-life example I found was posted on Retire by 456 — the author moved just 10 miles from San Francisco to Oakland and saved $80,000 per year.
 Incredible!
 Think about ways you can save money on housing in your current local area (housing is the #1 expense for most Americans).

-2) Geographic arbitrage can be paired with other money-saving strategies to maximum its impact:
+2) Geographic arbitrage can be paired with other money-saving strategies to maximize its impact:

 3) Consider remote work options and locations for geoarbitrage: